Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Methodology

 We quantify the non-linear transfer of energy across scales using the standard spectral flux $\Pi(k)$, defined via the advective transport term $(\mathbf{v} \cdot \nabla)\mathbf{v}$ characteristic of fluid turbulence,

 where the energy transfer function $T(k)$ is defined for a velocity field $\mathbf{v}$ as \cite{pope_turbulent_2000},

 which sums contributions of all discrete wave vectors $\mathbf{q} = (q_x, q_y)$ that fall within the annular shell where the magnitude $|\mathbf{q}| \approx k$, to the real part of the Fourier transform of the advective transport term, where $\hat{\mathbf{v}}_\mathbf{q}^*$ is the complex conjugate of the velocity field in Fourier space at wave vector $\mathbf{q}$.
-A negative plateau in $\Pi(k)$ will conclusively demonstrate an inverse cascade.
+A broad negative plateau in $\Pi(k)$ would provide direct evidence of an inverse cascade.